NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 We are outputting the dielectric function $\epsilon$ and the electric-field component $E_z$, but have wrapped the output functions which would otherwise run at *every* time step in `at-beginning` and `at-end`, which do just what they say.
 There are several other such functions to modify the output behavior &mdash; and you can, of course, write your own, and in fact you can do any computation or output you want at any time during the time evolution and even modify the simulation while it is running.

 It should complete in a few seconds.
 If you are running interactively, the two output files will be called `eps-000000.00.h5` and `ez-000200.00.h5` (notice that the file names include the time at which they were output).
 If we were running a `tutorial.ctl` file, then the outputs will be `tutorial-eps-000000.00.h5` and `tutorial-ez-000200.00.h5`.
-In any case, we can now analyze and visualize these files with a wide variety of programs that support the [HDF5](https://en.wikipedia.org/wiki/HDF5) format, including our own [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md), and in particular the `h5topng` program to convert them to [PNG](https://en.wikipedia.org/wiki/PNG) images.
+In any case, we can now analyze and visualize these files with a wide variety of packages that support the [HDF5](https://en.wikipedia.org/wiki/HDF5) format, including our own [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md), and in particular the `h5topng` program to convert them to [PNG](https://en.wikipedia.org/wiki/PNG) images.

 ```sh
 unix% h5topng -S3 eps-000000.00.h5